What is AWS Direct Connect? - AWS Direct Connect

 AWS Direct Connect components

-The following are the key components that you use for AWS Direct Connect:
+The following are the key components that you use for Direct Connect:

 Connections

 Create a connection in an AWS Direct Connect location to establish a network connection from your premises to an AWS Region.
-For more information, see AWS Direct Connect connections.
+For more information, see AWS Direct Connect dedicated and hosted connections.

 Virtual interfaces

 Create a virtual interface to enable access to AWS services.
 A public virtual interface enables access to public services, such as Amazon S3.
 A private virtual interface enables access to your VPC.
-For more information, see AWS Direct Connect virtual interfaces and Prerequisites for virtual interfaces.
+The types of supported interfaces are described below in Supported Direct Connect virtual interface types.
+For more details about the supported interfaces, see AWS Direct Connect virtual interfaces and hosted virtual interfaces and Prerequisites for virtual interfaces.

 Network requirements